studyg4ng/rails-example-recipes-js/README.md

 Recipes
 =======

-a ruby on rails 4.1 example app to learn about the asset pipeline.
+a ruby on rails 5.0 example app to learn about the asset pipeline.

 clone this repository, then

     bundle
-    rake db:migrate
+    rails db:migrate
     rails server

 now point your browser at the homepage at http://localhost:3000/